 So, Will Brexit Result in Changed Marijuana Laws?

-However, Brexit could hasten the legalization of weed if its impact is as calamitous as many people predict.
-If Britain loses tens of thousands of jobs and billions of pounds in EU subsidies, how will it make up for the shortfall?
+However, Brexit could hasten the legalization of cannabis if its impact is as disastrous as many people predict.
+The unforeseen global pandemic has also hit the UK hard.
+If it loses tens of thousands of jobs and billions of pounds in EU subsidies, how will it make up for the shortfall?